 Yonkers Career Center and New York State Department of Labor (28 Wells Avenue, Bldg 3, 4th Fl): closed to walk-ins; call center number and New York State Department of Labor 914-461-9077 for assistance

 Consumer Protection Bureau (87 Nepperhan Ave): Closed to walk-ins; all hearings postponed; call ahead to 914-377-3000; visit Forms page at www.yonkersny.gov to download applications

 Planning & Development Department (87 Nepperhan Ave.): closed to walk-ins; call ahead to 914-377-6150

-Parking Violations Bureau (87 Nepperhan Ave.): Will be closed to walk-ins until further notice; but is available by appointment only by calling 914-377-6609.
-Payments are encouraged by phone at 866-377-9665 or online at www.yonkersny.gov.
+Parking Violations Bureau (87 Nepperhan Ave.): Will be open to the public on a limited basis; please call ahead to 914-377-6609.
+Payments are strongly encouraged by mail, by phone at 866-377-9665 or online at www.yonkersny.gov.
 All requests for hearings, disabled permits and residential parking permit requests should be mailed to Yonkers PVB @ 87 Nepperhan Ave, Yonkers, NY 10701.